C046/Back-Propagated-Thresholding-Neural-Network/README.md

 Accuracy: 1.0

-you can compare the model and adjust the learning rate to see it converge to the minimum.
+you can compare the model and adjust the learning rate to see it converge/ make guesses to the minimum.